skainen/kaksilingo/README.md

 To extend for specific use, you can add words to data/vocabulary.csv in form: english word,finnish word,0

+You can of course use whatever languages you want.

 0 is for the streak of correct answers on a word.
 When streak is 2, that word won't be asked again.

 # Ideas for extending the app